Sumitkchoubey/Sentiment_analysis/Readme.md

 * [Setup](#setup)
 * [Result](#result)
 ## General info
-This Sentiment Analysis project is used to identify the positive and negative sentences using three types of model  Simple Neural Network, Convolution Neural Network and Long Short Term Memory Model.
+This Sentiment Analysis project is used to identify the positive and negative sentences using three types of model  Simple Neural Network, Convolution Neural Network and Long Short Term Memory Model.With using these three model it can easily identified how many positive or negative sentence present in a file,and find the mindset of the most users about any review.
 ## Technologies
 * Python
 * Numpy